-Along the road section shallow trial pits were excavated in the carriageway down to the subgrade and samples taken.
-Boreholes were sunk along proposed alignment alternatives to greater depth at selected locations and undisturbed and disturbed samples taken.
+Boreholes were sunk along proposed alignment alternatives and along the preferred alignment to greater depth at selected locations and at proposed locations of new bridges and undisturbed and disturbed samples taken.

 All samples extracted from trial pits and boreholes were delivered to the laboratory for testing and determination of characteristic soil values.